 Tarptent Double Rainbow

-Finding a sub-three pound tent with a low price is elusive.
-Most tents in that weight range cost more than many want to spend, and inexpensive tents tend to weigh more than most backpackers want to carry.
+Finding a sub-three pound tent with a low price is often as elusive as a unicorn.
+Most tents in that weight range cost more than many people want to spend, and inexpensive tents tend to weigh much more than most backpackers want to carry.
 The Tarptent Double Rainbow is the tent that strikes the best balance of cost and weight.
-More than just lightweight and relatively inexpensive, it has high-quality, durable materials and the highest space-to-weight ratio of all the tents tested.
-It is comfortable for two people, with enough space for a six-foot-tall person to stretch.
-It has a rectangular shape, which means space at your feet to stash your gear; it also has large vestibules for extra gear.
+More than just lightweight and relatively inexpensive, it has high-quality, durable materials and the highest space-to-weight ratio of all the tents we tested.
+It is quite comfortable for two people, with enough space for a six-foot-tall person to stretch out.
+It has a rectangular shape, which means space at your feet to stash your gear, as well as large vestibules for extra gear.
 The Tarptent is simple to set up with a single middle pole.
-It is not free-standing, so it takes creativity to make it work when dealing with bedrock or hard ground.
+It is not free-standing, so it can take some creativity to make it work when dealing with bedrock or hard ground.
 We suggest reading the setup directions to ensure the tent is properly pitched and weatherproof.
 If you're traveling solo, check out the single-occupancy version of this tent, the Tarptent Rainbow.

 Strong in high winds